multitalented/multitalented/README.md

 Keep up with my journey as I upload new projects (and check out my older coding work)

 Stay tuned for my published personal website that will showcase my CV, favorite coding and creative projects ♥️

-Email djgierzak@gmail.com to get in touch

 <!---
 multitalented/multitalented is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.